PyOpenSource/PyOpenSource/beginning_open_source.md

 the first describes how to use git the tool and the second describes how to interact with Github the site.

+In the videos he mentions the Github desktop client.
+I would recommend against using the and use the command line interface instead.

 1. [Github YouTube Tutorial](https://www.youtube.com/watch?v=0fKg7e37bQE)
 1. [Github YouTube Tutorial 2](https://www.youtube.com/watch?v=oFYyTZwMyAg)